hashicorp/terraform-provider-hcp/docs/index.md

 The HCP provider provides resources to manage [HashiCorp Cloud Platform](https://cloud.hashicorp.com/) (HCP) resources.

+~> **Known Issue:** There is a known issue with v0.4.0 of the HCP Provider in which Terraform will incorrectly recommend a rebuild of a Consul cluster, which could result in data loss.
+See the Release Notes on Github for more detail.
+Please upgrade to the patch v0.4.1 or beyond to avoid this issue.

+-> **Note:** Please refer to the provider's [Release Notes](https://github.com/hashicorp/terraform-provider-hcp/releases) for critical fixes.

 ## Authenticating with HCP

 The HCP provider supports authentication via a Client ID and a Client Secret.
 The [authentication guide](guides/auth.md) describes how to obtain client credentials.